lupyuen/lupyuen.github.io/src/gpio.md

 newt size -v pinecone_app
 ```

-We'll see the results of the Automated Build here (please log in to GitHub first)...
+We can see the results of the Automated Build here (please log in to GitHub first)...

 -   [__GitHub Actions for `pinecone-rust-mynewt`__](https://github.com/lupyuen/pinecone-rust-mynewt/actions)

+Here's a peek at the Automated Build log at GitHub Actions...

 ```text
 Linking /home/runner/work/pinecone-rust-mynewt/pinecone-rust-mynewt/bin/targets/pinecone_app/app/apps/blinky/blinky.elf